Section divider

 Our Work in Tanzania

 This five-year, government-led project is funded by the U.S. Agency for International Development.
-Afya Yangu seeks to improve access to quality, client-centered reproductive, maternal, child and adolescent health (RMNCAH) services at facility and community levels.
+Afya Yangu seeks to support the government of Tanzania to improve access to quality, client-centered reproductive, maternal, child and adolescent health (RMNCAH) services at facility and community levels in 11 regions of mainland Tanzania and Zanzibar.
 The project also works for an enhanced enabling environment, improved health-seeking behaviors, strengthened linkages between facility and community health services, improved positive gender norms in support of services uptake and increased community engagement in RMNCAH services.
 In partnership with the Ministry of Health, Jhpiego leads the project team, which consists of: local partners Tanzania Communication and Development Center, Benjamin Mkapa Foundation and Amani Girls Home; Kenya-based AI-Fluence; and U.S.-based organizations Manoff Group, Ona and D-tree International.

 As the implementing partner responsible for leading TCI’s East Africa Accelerator Hub, Jhpiego provides technical assistance to local governments in Kenya, Tanzania and Uganda as they implement interventions in family planning and adolescent and youth sexual and reproductive health.
 The goal of TCI NextGen, which builds on the previous TCI initiative, is to increase access to modern contraception for urban poor women.
 This project is funded by the Bill & Melinda Gates Institute for Population and Reproductive Health.